-One thing that stood out to me was the use of oversized ottoman and chair
+One thing that stood out to me was the use ottoman furniture.
+You can learn more from this website.

 The colors are unique and bright with a lot of colorful sights.
 The furniture seemed minimalist and set in such a way to provied as much room and space in the room.
 People hung rugs, and all kinds of garments on their walls.

 Obviously you have modern design and decoration in the mix like any other country, but some of the things really stand out in the center piece and how choose to express themselves.